 • A randomized, multi-site, open-label Phase 2 clinical trial (NCT04486378) evaluating autogene cevumeran as an adjuvant treatment of circulating tumor DNA, or ctDNA, positive, surgically resected Stage II (high risk)/Stage III colorectal cancer, or CRC, is ongoing.
 The trial is expected to enroll about 200 patients to evaluate the efficacy of autogene cevumeran compared to watchful waiting after surgery and chemotherapy, the current standard of care for these high-risk patients.
 The primary endpoint for the study is disease-free survival, or DFS.
 Secondary objectives include OS and safety.
 The trial is currently enrolling in the United States, Germany, Spain, Belgium, Sweden and the UK.
-Epidemiologic data, including post-operative ctDNA prevalence and prognostic value, from an observational study (NCT04813627) in patients with resected high-risk Stage II/III CRC is expected to be presented at the 2024 Annual Meeting of the American Society of Clinical Oncology, or ASCO.
+Preliminary data from the ongoing Phase 2 clinical trial in Stage II (high risk)/ Stage III ctDNA+ adjuvant CRC is expected in late 2025 or 2026.